EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[AOL3.png]]

 What about user $17556639$?
-• how to kill your wife;
+- how to kill your wife;
-• steak and cheese;
+- steak and cheese;
-• how to kill your wife;
+- how to kill your wife;
-• photo of death;
+- photo of death;
-• wife killer;
+- wife killer;
-• photo of death;
+- photo of death;
-• how to kill a wife;
+- how to kill a wife;
-• death;
+- death;
-• poop;
+- poop;
-• dead people photos;
+- dead people photos;
-• dead people;
+- dead people;
-• photo of dead people;
+- photo of dead people;
-• pictures of dead people;
+- pictures of dead people;
-• www.murderdpeople.com;
+- www.murderdpeople.com;
-• killed people;
-• decapatated photos;
+- killed people;decapatated photos;
-• dead pictures;
+- dead pictures;
-• decapatated photos;
+- decapatated photos;
-• dead pictures;
+- dead pictures;
-• car crashes3;
+- car crashes3;
-• dead pictures;
+- dead pictures;
-• car crashes3;
+- car crashes3;
-• murder photo;
+- murder photo;
-• car crash photo.
+- car crash photo.

 ![[AOL5.png]]